-Student: Year: Year:
+Student: Year:

 Course: Teacher:

 Dear Parents/Caregivers,

-This notice is to inform yo u that your child's progress in thi s course is causing concern.
+This notice is to inform you that your child's prog ress in this course is causing concern.

+i 3:

-Student Name is:
+Student Name

-i
+Failing to bring equipment for lessons, s Not participating fully in class lessons pecifically

+Displaying lack of application to class we prk

-Not participating fDisplaying lack ofNot completing class rning of others in class omework
+□ Not completing class work

-effect on your child's prosatisfactory completion of Please discuss this/these discuss your child's progre ogress and may result in your this course.
-For this reason you concerns with your child and do ern is not corrected it will have a negative child not meeting the requirements for ur support and cooperation is requested.
-In not hesitate to contact me if you wish to urn it to me with your child.

-Class Teacher / Head Tea acher Date:

-Killara High Scho pol
+Disrupting the learning of others in classOften absent

+Not completing homework

+Not completing assignments

+Further details:

+effect on your child's progress and may resus satisfactory completion of this course.
+For this Please discuss this/these concerns with your childscuss your child's progress in this course.
+Please complete the acknowledgement slip below Yours faithfully, Class Teacher / Head Teacher Date:

+Killara H ligh School

-STUDENT PROC BRESS CAUSING CONCERN ACKNOWLEDGEMENT SLIP
+STUDENT PROGRESS CAUSING C ONCERN ACKNOWLEDGEMENT SLIP

-of(Student Name) in concerning the progress (Course)
+I acknowledge the receipt of this letter, date d concerning the progress

+of(Student Name)

 Comment:

-Signed: Parent Name: Date:
+Signed: Parent Name e: Date:

-Illness / Misadventure Application viii
+Illness / Misadventure Application

 Take this application with you to the professional authority providing supporting documentation.
-If the professional authority provides independent supporting documentation they must complete page 46 for an illness or page 47 for a misadventure.
-Stage 6 students must complete all relevant sections of this application, including pages 45, 46 and 47.

-Stage 4 and 5 students only complete page 45.
+If the professional authority provides independent supporting documentation, they must complete page 45 for an illness or page 46 for a misadventure.
+Stage 6 students must complete all relevant sections of this application from pages 44, 45 and 46.
+Stage 4 and 5 students only complete page 44.